It's very easy to join an Aiki Kai Australia dojo. It only takes three simple steps:

 1. Select a dojo that is convenient for you to attend.
 See our list of dojos here.

 2. Go and watch a class, see if Aikido is for you.
 Ask the instructor as many questions as you want.
 Feel free to talk to the other students as well, see what they think.
-You MUST watch a class before you can train, if you haven't done Aikido before.
+If you haven't done Aikido before you MUST watch a class before you can train.

 Two levels of membership when you join